Experiential learning resources for the innovative educator

 Let me paint you a little picture...

 You might be saying to yourself, "well, the pandemic was unprecedented."
 It might have been, and it might seem like an extreme example, but the world is always evolving, and it's doing so at a rapid pace.
-If it's not a pandemic, it will be something else.
+If it's not a pandemic that makes us stop and ask what our educational priorities are, it will be something else.

 The student has never created an infographic before nor have they used Pinterest for marketing.
 The student knows, however, that her neighbor is a graphic designer, so reaches out to ask about user-friendly graphic design programs.
 That student then hops on Youtube to learn how to use the suggested program.